 Faculty membership on local, regional, and international committees and organizations provide students with opportunities to network with addiction professionals and engage in faculty professional and community service.
 Students have opportunities to engage with the Onondaga County Drug Task Force, the Council of Europe’s Pompidou Group, and other groups and organizations.

 Our CAS in Addiction Studies provides added value to students in graduate degree programs in public health, social work, marriage, and family therapy, psychology, and counseling and rehabilitation.
-Completion of the certificate, including prevention science and ethics elective courses, partially meets the education training requirement for the New York State Office of Alcohol and Substance Abuse Services (OASAS) for Credentialed Alcohol and Substance Abuse Counselor (CASAC) and Credentialed Prevention Specialist (CPS).
+Completion of the certificate, including prevention science and ethics elective courses, partially meets the education training requirement for the New York State Office of Addiction Services and Supports (OASAS) for Credentialed Alcohol and Substance Abuse Counselor (CASAC) and Credentialed Prevention Specialist (CPS).

 Program Requirements & Electives